Administration

 After deciding the scheduling approach, and doing the necessary sub-processes (if applicable), the scheduling administrator can proceed to the refinement phase.

-Forecasts are used to anticipate future contact center engagement volume and maintain sufficient staffing.
+Use Forecasts to anticipate future contact center engagement volume and maintain sufficient staffing.
 Although a Forecast depends on the development of additional scheduling infrastructure — like Scheduling Groups — creating a Forecast can be understood in three phases: Initialization, Preview, and Publication.

-During the initialization phase of a Forecast, the pre-existing infrastructure, particularly Scheduling Groups, is utilized.
-If a Scheduling Group is set up with at least one contact center queue and its associated agents, the remaining initial steps involve defining essential aspects of the Forecast.
-This includes assigning a name, specifying the starting date, setting the duration (up to four weeks), and determining the targeted metrics to be considered.
+The initialization phase utilizes the pre-existing infrastructure, especially Scheduling Groups.
+If a Scheduling Group is set up with at least one contact center queue and its associated agents, the remaining steps involve defining essential aspects of the Forecast.
+This includes:

-After previewing a Forecast’s call volume and staffing requirements, the final step is to finalize and publish the Forecast to the Schedule.
-This may involve a second pass of fine-tuning staffing levels to ensure sufficient coverage for projected engagement volume.
-Once staffing levels are confirmed, the forecasted-Schedule is ready for publication.
+After previewing a Forecast’s call volume and staffing requirements, finalize and publish the Forecast to the Schedule.
+You may need to complete a second pass of fine-tuning staffing levels to ensure sufficient coverage for projected engagement volume.
+Once staffing levels are confirmed, publish the forecasted Schedule.

 The following section outlines intraday agent and schedule management.

 Throughout a workday, forecasted engagement volumes and actual agent staffing may not always align, requiring call center supervisors to make ad-hoc adjustments to Schedules and Activities.
-To handle these changes effectively, supervisors can perform intraday management within the Schedule, allowing them to dynamically add, remove, or replace scheduled activities, either in bulk or for individual agents, as needed.
+To handle these changes effectively, supervisors can perform intraday management within the Schedule, allowing them to dynamically add, remove, or replace scheduled activities, either in bulk or for individual agents.

 From the published Schedule, supervisors can perform the following actions for Intraday management: